keboola/dynamodb-extractor/CONFIG.md

     - `index`: (optional) name of the index to export from
     - `enabled` (optional, default: `true`): if export is enabled or not (there has to be at least one enabled export)
     - `incremental`: if load of tables to storage will be incremental
-    - `primaryKey`: primary key to set on imported table
+    - `primaryKey`: primary key to set on imported table, defined as array
     - `dateFilter` (optional): how to filter scanned documents
         - `field`: field name in document by which you want to filter
         - `format`: date format (e.g. `Y-m-d` for date or `Y` for year)